lando-cal/tech-notes/docs/redis.md

 [2535] 02 Jan 19:58:52.376 * Starting automatic rewriting of AOF on 7885% growth
 [2535] 02 Jan 19:58:52.376 # Can't rewrite append only file in background: fork: Cannot allocate memory
 ```
-This problem can bbe solved without restarting anything:
+This problem can be solved without restarting anything:

 ```
 # df -h .